Medical Technician Education and Career Guide

 With experience and additional education, surgical technologists can advance to become surgical assistants.
 Surgical technologists also occasionally advance to other healthcare occupations, such as physician assistants or registered nurses.

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Surgical Technologists.
+Sources: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Surgical Technologists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.